Happytreat/100-days-of-code/r1-log.md

 **Thoughts:** Was pretty busy with DSC stuff preparing for meeting today and definitely wanted to start some refactoring for UPlan.
 Will have to up the coding pace from now on.

 ### Day 9: Dec 4, 2019
+**Today's Progress**: Read up on CSS Paradigms, Architecture such as BEM, Sass etc. Refactored UPlan app CSS styles using Styled component with BEM archictecture.
+Redesigned the layout of UPlan Landing pages.

+**Thoughts:** CSS is really not as simple as most people think (or at least what I once thought).
+Really excited to try out SASS mixing etc and libraries such as complement(color).

+### Day 10: Dec 5, 2019
+**Today's Progress**: Continued with UPlan Refactoring of Styles and components.
+Added Theme provider and several pastel themes to the app.
+Also planned additional features to add to UPlan to make the app simple, yet efficient to users (to differentiate from the many attempts at building similar apps).

+### Day 11: Dec 7, 2019